nine7nine/n7n-AGS-Shell/hyprspace-patch/README.md

-# Hyprland-Patch
+# Hyprspace-Patch

 I have 2 out-of-tree patches that I apply to Hyprspace to make it into a Static Workspace Switcher, that integrates into n7n-AGS-Shell.

  - 0001-n7n-AGS-Shell-Integration_Hacks.diff